tillioss/.github/profile/README.md

 We’re currently working with the UNICEF Innovation Fund to create Tilli's Safety Toolbox.
 It is a three module, play-based learning experience on Social-Emotional Learning for Child Online Safety.
 The focus of this project is to help parents and caregivers have meaningful conversations with their children and teachers, educators and social workers deliver powerful learning to their students!

 ## Joining the Tilli Community
 We are a community of learning designers, game designers, developers and educators with an interest in designing game-based, social emotional learning experience for kids.
 We create an environment where our community can effectively explore, create innovative and open aid distribution technology services that are inclusive, accountable, and accessible for everyone.

+### Contribution Guidelines

+We would love your input!
+We want to make contributing to this project as easy and transparent as possible so kindly go through our contribution guidelines here: [Contribution Guidelines](https://tillioss.github.io/docs/Contribution-Guidelines)

+### Code of Conduct
+<br>Please note that Tilli’s open-source projects are governed by our [Code of conduct](https://tillioss.github.io/docs/code-of-conduct).

 ## Tilli's Open Source Documentation